 Australia's New Hope not in consortium bidding for Aurizon unit

-Oct 19 (Reuters) - Australian coal miner New Hope NHC.AX said on Wednesday it was not part of the consortium of private equity firms Oaktree Capital Management OAKCP.UL and Brookfield BAMa.TO bidding for rail freight operator Aurizon's AZJ.AX East Coast Rail business.
+Oct 19 (Reuters) - Australian coal miner New Hope NHC.AX said on Wednesday it was not part of a consortium of private equity firms Oaktree Capital Management OAKCP.UL and Brookfield BAMa.TO which a report said was bidding for Aurizon's AZJ.AX East Coast Rail business.

+Last year, freight operator Aurizon bought One Rail Australia, which included East Coast Rail, for A$2.35 billion ($1.49 billion) from Macquarie's MQG.AX asset management arm and Dutch pension fund manager PGGM, in a push to diversify from coal and add bulk capacity.

+Oaktree and Brookfield did not immediately respond to Reuters' requests for comment on a potential bid.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.